-Unilateral hearing loss (UHL) is the medical term for reduced hearing ability in one ear.
-Medical professionals sometimes refer to the condition as one-sided hearing loss or single-sided hearing loss.
+Unilateral hearing loss (UHL) is the term for reduced hearing in one ear.
+Medical professionals sometimes refer to UHL as one-sided or single-sided hearing loss.

 This type of hearing loss may develop suddenly or gradually and may be temporary or permanent, depending on the cause.
 In many cases, treatments are available to help improve or restore a person’s hearing.